amazon-ion/ion-docs/guides/symbols-guide.md

 ### Terms

--   **Local symbol ID** – an integer index into a local symbol table's list of symbols.
-Assigned according to the algorithm defined by the specification.

 -   **Current symbol table** - the symbol table (either the system symbol table or a local symbol table) which is used to resolve local symbol IDs at a particular location in the stream.

--   **Symbol Identifier** – the text representation of a local symbol ID (e.g.
-    \$10).

 -   **ImportSID** – an integer index into a shared symbol table’s list of symbols.
 The first symbol in a shared symbol table always has an ImportSID of 1.

+-   **Local symbol ID** – an integer index into a local symbol table's list of symbols.
+Assigned according to the algorithm defined by the specification.

 -   **SymbolToken** - refers both to the SymbolToken structure, as defined below, and to a symbol token within an Ion stream (i.e. a field name, annotation, or symbol value).
 The representations are interchangeable.

--   **Unknown text** - the result of the lookup of a valid symbol ID in a symbol table where the text representing the symbol ID cannot be found (either because its import location is not present in the catalog, or because the symbol ID maps to a `null` slot).
+-   **Symbol Identifier** – the text representation of a local symbol ID (e.g.
+    \$10).

 -   **Undefined text** - text in a SymbolToken structure which is undefined, e.g. `null`.
 SymbolTokens with undefined text do not necessarily refer to symbols with unknown text because the text may be resolvable through the SymbolToken's importLocation.

+-   **Unknown text** - the result of the lookup of a valid symbol ID in a symbol table where the text representing the symbol ID cannot be found (either because its import location is not present in the catalog, or because the symbol ID maps to a `null` slot).

 ### Structures

+**ImportDescriptor** = `<importName:String, version:Int, max_id:Int>`

 **ImportLocation** = `<importName:String, importSID:Int>`

 **SymbolToken** = `<text:String, importLocation:ImportLocation>`

-**ImportDescriptor** = `<importName:String, version:Int, max_id:Int>`

 Where `Int` may be any integer and `String` may be any string.

+## SymbolToken equivalence

+In order to fully support the equivalence semantics defined by the specification, SymbolToken equivalence must be implemented as follows.
+When text is

+-   *Defined*, SymbolTokens with the same text are equivalent;
+    importLocation is ignored.

+-   *Undefined*, if importLocation is

+    -   *Defined*, SymbolTokens are equivalent if and only if their importLocations' importName and importSID are equivalent.

+    -   *Undefined*, the SymbolToken represents the special symbol zero, which is used to denote that a SymbolToken has unknown text in any symbol table.
+SymbolTokens representing symbol zero are equivalent only to other SymbolTokens representing symbol zero.

 ## Symbol tables